Maamoul Traditional Date Stuffed Arab Cookie

 I would like to close this story by sharing a beautiful social media story with you.

-Ma’moul is another type of Arabic cookie filled with nuts, as apposed to dates.
+Ma’moul (also spelled maamoul), is another type of Arabic cookie filled with nuts, as opposed to dates.
 It is probably the most known cookie of the Arab world.

 A beautifully carved wooden mold is used to press the cookie dough into the mold to create design on the cookie before it is baked.